FedericaGuiducci/SNA_2020_Fedele_Cavalieri_Olivotto_Guiducci/README.md

 First, download the Chrome Driver from [here](http://chromedriver.chromium.org/) and extract it into the driver folder.

 Set the number of users you want to scrape in the config.ini file.
+Set your linkedin email and password in the config.ini file.

 Finally, to scrape users run
 ```python3 main.py```